holoviz/datashader/README.md

 pip install -e .
 ```

-Datashader is not currently available on PyPI, to avoid broken or
-low-performance installations that come from not keeping track of
-C/C++ binary dependencies such as LLVM (required by Numba).

-To run the test suite, first install pytest (e.g. ``conda install
+To run the test suite, first `conda install pytest` or
-pytest``), then run ``py.test datashader`` in your datashader source
+`pip install pytest`, then run `py.test datashader` in your
-directory.
+datashader source directory.

 ## Learning more